 I. Purpose.
 The University of North Carolina (UNC) Board of Governors has, since 1988, established minimum requirements for undergraduate admission to any constituent institution.
 These requirements serve to provide a common set of minimum standards to be considered for admission as an undergraduate student.
-Completion of these standards does not guarantee admission to any UNC System institution or program of study.
 Exceptions and special considerations to these minimum eligibility requirements are provided in Sections 700.1.1.1[R], 700.1.1.2[R], 700.7.1, and 700.7.1[R] of the UNC Policy Manual.
-Any constituent institution may set admissions requirements that exceed the minimums established in this policy upon the approval of their board of trustees.
+Any constituent institution may set admissions requirements that exceed the minimum established in this policy upon the approval of their board of trustees.